zabbix/ansible-collection/roles/zabbix_agent/README.md

         ansible-playbook -i inventory play.yml -t userparam

 - By default host module(Zabbix hosts management via API) is turned off.
 To enable it, set `run_host_tasks` variable to `True` or pass additional tag to playbook execution.
+Check example of [playbook 10](#playbook-10).
 Usefull tags combinations:
   - To deploy Zabbix agent and add hosts to Zabbix use next combo:

         ansible-playbook -i inventory play.yml -t all,host